jumphone/BEER/README.md

 * June 2019 ( v0.0.6 ): "GNUM" is used to replace "CNUM".

-* June 2019 ( v0.0.5 ): Add a new parameter for selecting used PCs.
+* June 2019 ( v0.0.5 ): Add a new parameter for selecting PCs.

 * June 2019 ( v0.0.4 ): "MBEER" is integrated into "BEER".
 Please directly use BEER to integrate multiple batches